 |Andean Bear||Elusive yet charismatic, Andean Bears are the only surviving species of bear native to South America, and the last remaining of the short-faced bears in the world.
 Experts predict that that Andean Bears will be considered endangered in the next 20 years.
 Research on bear distribution and numbers is needed to design effective conservation strategies for this threatened species.
 The Andean Bear Conservation Alliance represents a collaborative, coordinated, and efficient approach to the conservation of the Andean bear throughout its range.
 ABCA is a partnership initiative of the Wildlife Conservation Society (WCS) and Cleveland Metroparks Zoo, in collaboration with the IUCN Bear Specialist Group and other partners working to create range-wide conservation plans for the Andean bear.

-FFW Andean Bear Conservation One Sheet
+Download the FFW Andean Bear Conservation One Sheet

 Nearly 1/3 of all and freshwater turtle and tortoise species are found in Asia and are threatened by large-scale, unsustainable trade for sale in food markets and traditional medicine.

-FFW Asian Turtle Conservation One Sheet
+Download the FFW Asian Turtle Conservation One Sheet

-Learn more about how to help Elephants
+Learn more about Asian Turtle

 |Giraffe||Giraffe are one of the most recognized and beloved animals on the planet.
 Surprisingly, their numbers are declining across Africa – the population has decreased by nearly 40% in the last 15 years.
 Poaching, habitat loss, and disease continue to threaten existing giraffe populations.
 In partnership with the Giraffe Conservation Foundation (GCF) we are working to secure a future for all giraffe populations by promoting giraffe conservation and supporting innovative research, conservation and management to better understand giraffe ecology, genetics, conservation and management.

-FFW Giraffe Conservation One Sheet
+Download the FFW Giraffe Conservation One Sheet

 Gorillas are powerful yet shy and intelligent.
 Eastern gorillas (Grauer’s and mountain gorillas) are severely affected by human activity.
 They are hunted and their habitat is being lost to mining and agriculture.
 Only 850 mountain gorillas remain in two populations in Rwanda, Uganda, and the Democratic Republic of Congo (DRC).
 Fewer than 3500 Grauer’s gorillas remain in DRC.

-FFW Gorilla Conservation One Sheet
+Download the FFW Gorilla Conservation One Sheet